-- Actual or expected significant adverse change in operating results of the borrower. - Significant change in collateral value (secured facilities only) which is expected to increase risk of default; and - Early signs of cash flows/liquidity problems such as delay in servicing of trade creditors/loans.
+4.1.2.1 Significant increase in credit risk (continued)

+Early signs of cash flows/liquidity problems such as delay in servicing of trade creditors/loans.

 The assessment of SICR incorporates forward-looking information and is performed at the counterparty level and on a periodic basis.
 The criteria used to identify SICR are monitored and reviewed periodically for appropriateness by the independent credit team.